CambridgeNuclear/SCONE/docs/Installation.rst

 Installing gfortran
 '''''''''''''''''''

 Check that gfortran is available by typing::

     gfortran --version

-If you do not have gfortran, or if its version is too old you will need to get / update it.
-If you have root access to your machine you may use your package manager to install / update gfortran.
+If you do not have gfortran, or if its version is too old you will need to get/update it.
+If you have root access to your machine you may use your package manager to install/update gfortran.
 On Debian / Ubuntu Linux distributions a command like the one below will suffice::

    sudo apt-get install gfortran